desktop/dugite/README.md

 This project is under active development for Git-related projects at GitHub.
 This will stabilize as this library gets more usage in production, and is open to external contributions that align with the project's goals.

+If you are interested in getting involved with this project, refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file for instructions and the [documentation](./docs/) sections for more information about the project.

 ### Roadmap

 As this is under active development, the roadmap is also subject to change.
 Some ideas: